 Oklahoma Lifeline telephone program.

 Local county DHS offices across Oklahoma partner with phone companies and the Federal Communications Commission (FCC) to provide low income families with a discount on their monthly telephone bills.
 The program, known as Lifeline, was created in an effort to both help prevent a shut off of phone service and also assist with paying any connection fees or deposits.
+Find how to apply for free telephone or financial assistance in Oklahoma below.

 The savings need to be provided to consumers by all telephone companies that operate in Oklahoma, including they need to also be offered by wireless providers.
 As part of state regulations and Linkup, there needs to also be some form assistance for the installation fees.
 In addition, the state of Oklahoma also offers additional discounts to households with a disabled member, as indicated below.